a2z2k26/bumba-voice/docs/archive/research/keyboard_library_evaluation.md

 ## License Compatibility Check

-CHATTA is MIT licensed.
+Bumba Voice is MIT licensed.
 Library compatibility:
 - ✅ pynput (LGPL-3.0) - Can be used as dependency
 - ✅ keyboard (MIT) - Fully compatible
 - ✅ PyAutoGUI (BSD) - Fully compatible